Understanding the Generalization Benefit of Model Invariance from a Data Perspective: Introduction

 A commonly accepted intuition attributes the generalization benefit of model invariance to the reduced model complexity, especially the reduced sensitivity to spurious features.
 However, a principled understanding of why model invariance helps generalization remains elusive, thus leaving many open questions.
 Since model invariance may come at a cost (e.g., compromised accuracy, increase computational overhead), given a task, how should we choose among various data transformations under which model invariance guarantees better generalization?
 If existing data transformations are not good enough for a given task, what is the guiding principle to find new ones?
 The lack of a principled understanding limits better exploitation of model invariance to further improve generalization.
 In addition, since identifying instructive generalization bound is a central topic in machine learning, we may expect to tighten existing generalization bounds by additionally considering the data-dependent model invariance property.

 The many faces of data transformations and model classes pose significant challenges to a principled understanding of model invariance's generalization benefit.
 To address this, \citep{Anselmi_Leibo_Rosasco_Mutch_Tacchetti_Poggio_2014,anselmi_invariance_2015,Mroueh_Voinea_Poggio_2015,sokolic_generalization_2017,sannai_improved_2020} characterize the input space and show that certain data transformations equivalently shrink the input space for invariant models, which then simplify the input and improves generalization.
 From another perspective, \citep{elesedy_provably_2021,lyle_benefits_2020} directly characterize the function space and show that the volume of the invariant model class is reduced, which then simplifies the learning problem and improves generalization.
-These understandings provide valuable insights, yet they may become less informative on high-dimensional input data or require the model invariance to be obtained exclusively via feature averaging.
-Some certain assumptions on data transformations (e.g., finiteness, group structure with certain measure) also make these understandings less applicable to more general data transformations.
+These understandings provide valuable insights, yet they may become less informative on high-dimensional input data or require model invariance to be obtained exclusively via feature averaging.
+Some certain assumptions on data transformations (e.g., finiteness, group structure with certain measures) also make these understandings less applicable to more general data transformations.

-In this paper, we derive generalization bounds for invariant models based on the sample cover induced by data transformations and empirically show that the introduced notion can guide the data transformations selection.
+In this paper, we derive generalization bounds for invariant models based on the sample cover induced by data transformations and empirically show that the introduced notion can guide the data transformation selection.
 Different from previous understandings, we first identify a data-dependent property of data transformations in a model-agnostic way, and then establish its connections with the refined generalization bounds of invariant models.
-The analysis applies to more general data transformations regardless of how the model invariance is obtained and naturally provides a model-agnostic guidance for data transformations selection.
+The analysis applies to more general data transformations regardless of how model invariance is obtained and naturally provides model-agnostic guidance for data transformation selection.
 We summarize our contributions as follows.

 \shortsection{Contributions}